Are you looking for Christmas presents for your class?

 Give your class the time and resources to make party hats.
 Take a look at our Pinterest page for party hats inspiration!

 The party itself doesn't have to be a lavish banquet.
 Your class will appreciate some time to dance to music and play a few games.
 If you do decide to have food and drinks at the party, providing Christmas cups and festive napkins are bound to make even the most basic of sandwiches or biscuits exciting.
 Why not incorporate the party into your DT cooking lessons?
-We have lots of great cooking lessons including Burgers, Seasonal Food, Sandwich Snacks, Perfect Pizzas, Bread, Biscuits, and Eat more Fruit and Veg.
+We have lots of great cooking lessons including Burgers, Seasonal Food, Sandwich Snacks, Perfect Pizzas, Bread, Gingerbread Houses, and Eat more Fruit and Veg.

 4. Start a Yearbook